ferstormblessed/Cathedral-AI/README.md

-# kathedralML
+# Cathedral AI

-implemetation of an artificial intelligence that plays the game Cathedral.
+Implemetation of an artificial intelligence that plays the game Cathedral: https://en.wikipedia.org/wiki/Cathedral_(board_game).

+# Technologies
-Graphic interface and documentation from https://github.com/WerthersEchte/cathedral
+- Graphic interface library documentation from https://github.com/WerthersEchte/cathedral
+- Use of gradle and creation of a simple bash script to rebuild and run the program